-The greatest survival skills and knowledge most likely aren’t contained in a modern-day survival magazine on the shelf.
+The greatest survival skills and knowledge most likely aren’t contained in modern-day survival magazines on the shelf.
 The greatest lessons for surviving are from survivors.
 People that have survived through some of the toughest times in history.
 Study them.

 37. Send A Survival Signal

 Properly sending a survival signal can mean the difference between help finding you and you being stranded.

 Here’s a guide on how to signal for help.

 If you want to develop your bushcraft skills.
 Learning and acquiring knowledge is an important part of that.
 There are some great bushcraft books listed in the Survival Library that are some of the best for learning bushcraft and wilderness survival skills.